JTDean123/immunoHE/README.md

 # immunoHE

-Code to reproduce the work in **Prediction of immunotherapy response correlates from melanoma diagnostic H&E images **
+Code to reproduce the work in "Prediction of immunotherapy response correlates from melanoma diagnostic H&E images"